vsbuffalo/rna-seq-example/README.md

 I am using `-N1` with `gsnap`, which allows for novel splicing. `gsnap` also allows for known splicing junctions to be used.

+## Converting SAM files to BAM files

+Another task for `xargs`.
+As before, I use basename to keep just the unique file name as a key, and run `samtools` with the correct directory and extension.
+This allows me to change the extension too.

+    find data/alignments/ -name "*sam" | xargs -n1 -I{} basename {} .sam | xargs -n1 -I{} -P4 samtools view -b -S -o data/alignments/{}.bam data/alignments/{}.sam